-Order Laura Fleming’s new book, The Kickstart Guide to Making GREAT Makerspaces
+Check our Laura Fleming’s latest book, The Kickstart Guide to Making GREAT Makerspaces

 Mobile technologies can liberate learners from the limitations of a physical Makerspace, so you should build an environment and include resources that encourage tinkering, play, and open-ended exploration for everyone.